-Figure 3 shows how the CMX869A may be used to detect the large amplitude Ringing signal voltage present on the 2-wire line at the start of an incoming telephone call.
-The ring signal is usually applied at the subscriber's exchange as an ac voltage inserted in series with one of the telephone wires and will pass through C20, R20, D1 and D2, and appear at the terminals of D3.
-When the signal reaches the zeners' (D1, D2) turn-on voltage, current will flow into the opto-isolator diode, turning on its output transistor and discharging capacitor C21.
+Figure 3 shows how the CMX869B may be used to detect the large amplitude Ringing signal voltage present on the 2-wire line at the start of an incoming telephone call.
+The ring signal is usually applied at the subscriber's exchange as an ac voltage inserted in series with one of the telephone wires and will pass through C20, R20, D1 and D2, then appear at the terminals of D3.
+When the signal reaches the zener's (D1) turn-on voltage, current will flow into the opto-isolator diode, turning on its output transistor and discharging capacitor C21.
 Resistor R22 limits the current drawn by the opto-isolator output to ~30mA peak.
 Whilst the ring tone is active and exceeds the zener voltage, the RDN node will be taken low and the output of the Schmitt trigger will go high.
 The state of bit 14 (Ring Detect) of the Status Register directly corresponds to the state of the Ring Detect Schmitt trigger output.
 If the corresponding interrupt mask bit is set to 1, a C-BUS interrupt will be initiated (see the Status Register description in section 6.8).
-Note that the opto-coupler diode (D3) must be protected by a reverse voltage diode.
-If this is not available in the package, then an external 1N4148 (D5) may be fitted (as shown).

-The minimum amplitude ringing signal that is certain to be detected is: $V{zener} + V{diode} + V{opto} + 2V$.
+The minimum amplitude ringing signal that is certain to be detected is:

+V{zener} + V{diode} + V{opto} + voltage drop across R20/C20.

-This requirement is met (with margin) by ringing signals of 40Vrms or above, for DVdd over the range 3.0 to 3.6V.
+This requirement is met (with margin) by ringing signals of 40Vrms or above, for DVDD over the range 3.0 to 3.6 V.